 “May I ask a question?”

 “Sure.”
 She didn’t retreat from him, which he took as a promising sign.

 “Where does it say that the watch was made in 1971?
 Do any of the numbers indicate the decade?
 I don’t see any sevens.”

 “Ah.”
 Alberta tapped the side of her head.
 “You have to know the decade, but that’s self-evident from the watch.
 Nobody would mistake a 1970s Grand Seiko for one made in the 1990s.”

-“Somebody might,” Calvin thought, as he wrapped his hand around his beer glass, calculating how much more to drink.
+“Somebody might,” Calvin thought as he wrapped his hand around his beer glass, calculating how much more to drink.
 He was walking a knife edge between too much alcohol, lest he not understand Alberta’s explanations, and not enough, because he needed the inebriation to work up the nerve to ask her out.
-Now that they were together in real life, he was more smitten with Alberta than he had been when they were flirting on Facebook.
-Her soft looking skin, rich brown eyes, long hair, alluring smile, and extensive watch collection shot Cupid’s arrow dead center through Calvin’s heart.
-His pulse had been steadily increasing ever since Alberta RSVPed “yes” to the group meetup.
+Now that they were together in real life, he was more smitten with her than he had been when they were flirting on Facebook.
+Her soft-looking skin, rich brown eyes, long hair, alluring smile, and extensive watch collection shot Cupid’s arrow dead center through Calvin’s heart.
+His pulse had been steadily increasing ever since Alberta had RSVP'd yes to the group meetup.
 Calvin took another sip of beer.
-“If she doesn’t move her chair away and if she keeps laughing when I laugh, I’ll ask her out in five minutes.”
+“If she doesn’t move her chair away and if she keeps laughing when I laugh, I’ll ask her out—in five minutes.”

 Alberta’s hand brushed against Calvin’s, sending a wave of goosebumps up his arm.
 She pulled his arm close, flipped his hand over, and clicked her pen.
-When Alberta finished writing on Calvin’s hand, she announced, “All done.
+When she finished writing on his hand, she announced, “All done.
 Now you have the basics of the Grand Seiko caseback serial numbering system.”

 “Oh.”
 Calvin paused for a few seconds while his brain reengaged its gears.
 “Thank you.”